RupeshKumar4511/Git_Github/README.md

 'f' means Forces the removal of files, even if they are not staged or modified.

-If we want to reset our project to a particular commit :

-git reset --hard "hash_of_that_particular_commit" or git checkout "hash_of_that_particular_commit"

 We can check the logs of all commits by using:

 git log